faizzed/traffic/readme.md

 2. **[Optional]** `php artisan vendor:publish --tag=traffic` for overriding the default config

 #### How to use:
-This package can log all traffic on all routes or on some specific routes. `config/traffic.php` has those settings for you to configure.
+The package will log traffic on all routes by default or on some specific routes. `config/traffic.php` has those settings for you to configure.
-1. **global**: [true/false] if this set to true all routes will be monitored and vice versa if set to false
+1. **global**: [true/false] log all traffic
 2. **routes**: [true/false] if this is set to true, routes containing the middleware tag will be monitored

 example:

         // monitor a group of routes